There's something that doesn't get said enough, mostly because the people it applies to are too exhausted or embarrassed to say it themselves.

 The wage illusion

-Here's the number that stops me every time I encounter it.
+Here's the number that stops people every time they encounter it.

 According to Pew Research, after adjusting for inflation, the average hourly wage today has roughly the same purchasing power it did in 1978.
 Real average hourly earnings peaked more than 45 years ago.
 The number on the paycheck has gone up.
 What it can actually buy has barely moved.